fragforce/FFOverlays/README.md

 Graphics, Videos, and OBS configurations for Fragforce's Streams

 ## TL;DR
-You can Download the most recent overlay, that includes the basic layout and all the logos and videos [HERE](https://drive.google.com/open?id=1B0INRjwXxINnHouKJN6Rb7-1bQnwF5-p)
+Grab [the main overlay file](FragforceOverlay.overlay) from here, and import it using your OBS to get all the associated overlays!

 ## About this github
 This is where you can find all the basic images Fragforce participants can use in their OBS stream layout to help standarize stream branding.